AI-14/deep-detect-my-handwriting/README.md

 2. Usage
    - Open your project folder and go to the terminal and activate your virtual environment.
 Then type ````streamlit run src\main.py```` and the app will open in your web browser.
-Now you can interact with it or play with the code and add your own features and if you wish - you can deploy it on heroku.
+Now you can interact with it or play with the code and add your own features and if you wish - you can deploy it too.